-Using orchestrators for production-ready applications is essential if your application is based on microservices or simply split across multiple containers.
+Using orchestrators for production-ready applications is essential if your application is based on microservices or split across multiple containers.
 As introduced previously, in a microservice-based approach, each microservice owns its model and data so that it will be autonomous from a development and deployment point of view.
-But even if you have a more traditional application that is composed of multiple services (like SOA), you also will have multiple containers or services comprising a single business application that need to be deployed as a distributed system.
-These kinds of systems are complex to scale out and manage; therefore, you absolutely need an orchestrator if you want to have a production-ready and scalable multicontainer application.
+But even if you have a more traditional application that's composed of multiple services (like SOA), you'll also have multiple containers or services comprising a single business application that need to be deployed as a distributed system.
+These kinds of systems are complex to scale out and manage; therefore, you absolutely need an orchestrator if you want to have a production-ready and scalable multi-container application.

 Figure 4-6 illustrates deployment into a cluster of an application composed of multiple microservices (containers).

 Figure 4-6.
 A cluster of containers

 It looks like a logical approach.
 But how are you handling load balancing, routing, and orchestrating these composed applications?